What is monkeypox?

 What should I do if I think I have monkeypox?

-If you think you have or have had symptoms similar to monkeypox, you should call your CLSC/Nursing Station to schedule an appointment.
+If you think you have monkeypox or have symptoms, you should call your CLSC/Nursing Station and ask for an appointment.

-Tests are available and early detection will help prevent spreading to close contacts.
-People who have monkeypox can prevent transmission to others with basic measures such as self-isolating, wearing a mask and covering skin lesions until resolved.
+Tests are available to confirm.
+People with monkeypox can prevent transmission to others with basic measures, such as self-isolating, wearing a mask and covering skin lesions until healed.

 What should I do if I think I have been in contact with someone who has monkeypox?

-Contact with a case of monkeypox with symptom-free contacts may be offered a pox vaccine to prevent the disease.
+Asymptomatic contacts may be offered a smallpox vaccine to prevent the disease.
 They may continue with routine daily activities.
 Symptom monitoring is recommended for a period of 21 days since the last contact with monkeypox.
-Contacts who show symptoms should call the CLSC.
+Contacts who show symptoms should call their CLSC/Nursing Station.

 Is Nunavik at risk?